-• The newborn's vital signs should be stable to prevent complications.
+•The infant's vital signs should be stable to prevent complications.

-• Gloves should be worn when assessing or caring for a newborn before the first bath to prevent exposure to bloodborne pathogens.
+•Gloves should be worn when assessing or caring for a newborn before the first bath to prevent exposure to bloodborne pathogens.
 Standard Precautions require handwashing before any infant care, but gloves are to be worn if there is